-Shares of Starbucks Inc. SBUX rose by 15.78% in the past three months.
-Before having a look at the importance of debt, let's look at how much debt Starbucks has.
+Over the past three months, shares of Starbucks' Inc. SBUX moved higher by 14.67%.
+Before having a look at the importance of debt, let's look at how much debt Starbucks' has.

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents includes cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

 Shareholders look at the debt-ratio to understand how much financial leverage a company has.
-Starbucks has $27.98 billion in total assets, therefore making the debt-ratio 0.54.
+Starbucks' has $28.16 billion in total assets, therefore making the debt-ratio 0.54.
 Generally speaking, a debt-ratio more than 1 means that a large portion of debt is funded by assets.
 As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
 Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 25% might be higher for one industry, but average for another.
+For example, a debt ratio of 35% might be higher for one industry, but normal for another.

 Looking for stocks with low debt-to-equity ratios?
 Check out Benzinga Pro, a market research platform which provides investors with near-instantaneous access to dozens of stock metrics - including debt-to-equity ratio.
 Click here to learn more.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.